Detoxification (alternative medicine): Unsound scientific basis

 A 2015 review of clinical evidence about detox diets concluded: "At present, there is no compelling evidence to support the use of detox diets for weight management or toxin elimination.
 Considering the financial costs to consumers, unsubstantiated claims and potential health risks of detox products, they should be discouraged by health professionals and subject to independent regulatory review and monitoring."

 Detoxification and body cleansing products and diets have been criticized for their unsound scientific basis, in particular their premise of nonexistent "toxins" and their appropriation of the legitimate medical concept of detoxification.
 According to the Mayo Clinic, the "toxins" typically remain unspecified, and there is little to no evidence of toxic accumulation in patients treated.
 According to a British Dietetic Association (BDA) Fact Sheet, "The whole idea of detox is nonsense.
 The body is a well-developed system that has its own builtin mechanisms to detoxify and remove waste and toxins."
 It went on to characterize the idea as a "marketing myth", while other critics have called the idea a "scam" and a "hoax".
 The organization Sense about Science investigated "detox" products, calling them a waste of time and money.
 Resulting in a report that concluded the term is used differently by different companies, most offered no evidence to support their claims, and in most cases its use was the simple renaming of "mundane things, like cleaning or brushing".

 The human body is naturally capable of maintaining itself, with several organs dedicated to cleansing the blood and the gut.
 Alan Boobis, a professor and toxicologist at Imperial College London, states:

 The body’s own detoxification systems are remarkably sophisticated and versatile.
 They have to be, as the natural environment that we evolved in is hostile.
 It is remarkable that people are prepared to risk seriously disrupting these systems with unproven 'detox' diets, which could well do more harm than good.

 Scientific skeptic author Brian Dunning investigated the subject in 2008 and concluded that:Anyone interested in detoxifying their body might think about paying a little more attention to their body and less attention to the people trying to get their money...
 Why is it that so many people are more comfortable self-medicating for conditions that exist only in advertisements, than they are simply taking their doctor's advice?
 It's because doctors are burdened with the need to actually practice medicine.
 They won't hide bad news from you or make up easy answers to please you.Despite unsound scientific basis, detoxification is popular, and detoxification products and regimes have become a profitable health trend.
 As with some other alternative medicine treatments, efficacy has been attributed to astroturfing, the placebo effect, psychosomatic improvements, or natural recovery from illness that would have occurred without use of the product.

+Edzard Ernst argued that detox is by definition medical fraud.